top of page

 In life, and especially at university, our emotional investments are like financial investments.
 Just like you wouldn’t put all your money into one risky stock without doing your research, you shouldn’t pour all your emotional energy into one person, group, or ambition without gathering information.

 For example, you might feel tempted to put all your energy into one friendship that seems promising.
 But without taking the time to get to know the person’s deeper traits, their flaws, or how compatible your lifestyles are, you run the risk of being blindsided if the friendship doesn’t turn out the way you hoped.
-By diversifying your emotional investments—spreading your time and energy across different friendships, hobbies, and ambitions—you protect yourself from emotional burnout if one connection fails.

 4. The Danger of Emotional Shock